Chennai 600028 II

-Chennai 600028 II is a 2016 Indian Tamil-language sports comedy film co-produced, written and directed by Venkat Prabhu, who also produces the film along with S. P. B. Charan under Black Ticket Company and Capital Film Works.
+Chennai 600028 II is an Indian Tamil-language sports comedy film co-produced, written and directed by Venkat Prabhu, who produced the film along with S. P. B. Charan under Black Ticket Company and Capital Film Works.
 The film, which is a sequel to Chennai 600028 (2007), features Vaibhav in a prominent role in addition to several cast members from the earlier film including Jai, Shiva, Premji, Aravind Akash, Inigo Prabakaran and Nithin Sathya.
 The film's score and soundtrack is composed by Yuvan Shankar Raja.
-The film was released on 9 December 2016 to positive reviews and performed well at the box office.
+The film was released on 9 December 2016 to mixed to positive reviews and performed well at the box office.

 Plot

 Karthik (Shiva) is married to his girlfriend Selvi (Vijayalakshmi), so are Pazhani (Nithin Sathya) and Gopi (Vijay Vasanth).
 Raghu (Jai) is in love and is attempting to convince his girlfriend Anu’s (Sana Althaf) parents to accept him.
 Seenu (Premji), who had previously owned the tiny neighbourhood grocery store, is now the proud owner of a supermarket.
-He is single and keeps the group together with his never-ending booze parties, antagonizing the wives who blame him for their husbands's wayward ways.
+He is single and keeps the group together with his never-ending booze parties, antagonizing the wives who blame him for their husbands' wayward ways.
 Despite the frequent fights at home, the group is still in touch and deeply care about each other.
 Meanwhile Raghu’s marriage is fixed.
 Though reluctant initially, Anu’s parents want her to be happy.
 Everyone is invited to their village, where the wedding celebrations are slated to go on for a week.
 It is in this picturesque village in Theni district that the friends are thrown back into their former life, when everything revolved around cricket and the beautiful bond of friendship.
 A midnight bachelor’s party goes horribly wrong with Raghu found in a compromising position with one of the dancers.
 The wedding is called off.
-How this entire complicated mess is sorted out with a series of very interesting nail-biting cricket matches forms the rest of the story.
+How this entire complicated mess is sorted out with a series of cricket matches forms the rest of the story.